 Select Page

-Welcome to the QAE Project early-access beta launch.
-Key documents to translate the system are the QAE System Blueprint Wireframe and the QAE Cheat-Sheet.
-This website is currently mostly a system description and targeted towards for two audiences:
+Welcome to the QAE Project early-access beta launch using the Quintile Analysis Engine.
+This website is primarily a system description which is targeted towards two specific audiences:

 1. Pattern Investigators who already know their industry metrics and can read basic charts